 Thankfully Rachel and Kyle are not out of pocket and were savvy enough to call the Police.
 These guys are not stupid, I know, I’ve stayed at Kaimata as a journalist and found them professional, gracious and warm.
 But even professionals can have a bad day.

-What was even worse is that Sian Pearl apparently used a respected Australian travel journalist’s name and claimed to be Facebook friends with him when talking to Rachel.
-He is a friend of mine on Facebook and I checked, he has no Sian Pearl Going as a ‘friend’.
+What was even worse is that the journo apparently used a respected Australian travel journalist’s name and claimed to be Facebook friends with him when talking to Rachel.
+He is a friend of mine on Facebook and I checked, he is not FB friends with the alleged journo.
 Rachel has since alerted him to the misuse of his name.

 Fraudsters make my life as a freelance journalist difficult.
 I arrived at a New Zealand skiing lodge one year to find a half baked ‘Pro Skier’ at my dinner table telling anyone who would listen how he was shooting for major ski magazines in Australia.
 I, however, was there with a number of commissions from ski magazines and newspapers in Australia.